 Transportation within Amsterdam

-Amsterdam boasts an efficient and comprehensive public transportation system that includes trams, buses and a metro network.
+Amsterdam boasts an efficient and comprehensive public transportation system that includes trams, buses, and a metro network.
 Navigating the city is made easy with various options for travelers:

 Tram: Amsterdam’s tram network is an excellent way to explore the city.
 Trams are readily available and cover various routes throughout Amsterdam, including the city center and surrounding neighborhoods.
 Tickets can be purchased on trams, at GVB ticket vending machines, or through the GVB app.